nzherald/template/README.md

 This scrolly telling approach just grabs each embedded interactive element and makes it sticky for the specified number of paragraphs.
 There is also the option to pass a callback which will be called whenever a given paragraph is focussed.
+The `elm` branch includes a working example of using this callback in `root.js` - the callback code is all JS not Elm.

     <script defer>window.onload = function () {